 Where to Buy

-Most seasonal Farmers Markets are starting to open now.
+Most seasonal Farmers Markets are open now.
 Have a look at the Maryland Farmers Markets webpage from the Maryland Department of Agriculture to find a market close to you.
 One of our favorite Baltimore markets is the year-round 32nd Street Farmers Market in Waverly!

 Additionally, it’s not uncommon for grocery stores, particularly health food stores, to carry and label produce grown locally (typically, ‘local’ to a grocer includes a multi-state region—at least it does from our experience in Maryland).
 And remember, buying food while it’s in season can be a lot cheaper!
 You might also be surprised to find out that wholesale stores (e.g., BJ’s, Costco, or SAM’s Club, etc.) will shift their stock depending on the season!
 (Bulk kale?
 Kale yeah!)